mattfrear/Swashbuckle.AspNetCore.Filters/README.md

     }
 ```

-In the Swagger document, this will populate the request's schema object [example property](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#schemaExample).
+In the Swagger document, this will populate the operation's requestBody content type example property. https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#mediaTypeObject

-The spec for this says:
+Here's what the OpenApi 3.0 spec says about it:

 Field Name | Type | Description
 ---|:---:|---
-example | Any | A free-form property to include an example of an instance for this schema.
+example | Any | Example of the media type.
+The example object SHOULD be in the correct format as specified by the media type.
+The `example` object is mutually exclusive of the `examples` object.
+Furthermore, if referencing a `schema` which contains an example, the `example` value SHALL _override_ the example provided by the schema.

 #### List Request examples
 As of version 2.4, `List<T>` request examples are supported.
 For any `List<T>` in the request, you may define a SwaggerRequestExample for `T`.